 Notice, the invisible truths of God’s word—even His eternal power—are clearly seen and understood by His creation.

-"The unseen is illustrated by the seen; divine wisdom, eternal truth, infinite grace, are understood BY the things that God has made."*
+"The unseen is illustrated by the seen; divine wisdom, eternal truth, infinite grace, are understood by the things that God has made."1

 Being in nature with your Bible, and praying for the divine aid of the Holy Spirit, God will reveal Himself more fully to each one of us!
 Doesn’t that make you want to get out into nature?